vikramshukla01/Digital-Marketing/README.md

   Deterministic, reusable EDA module for Kaggle (customer base), Hillstrom (email experiment), and Criteo (ads experiment).

 - `Data/Processed/`
-  Auto-generated outputs (snapshots + summary tables).
+  Step 1 snapshots (cached datasets).
+Safe to regenerate.

+- `Outputs/EDA/`
+  Step 2 deterministic EDA tables (report-ready CSVs).
 Safe to regenerate.

 - `docs/eda_tables.md`
   Quick reference for what each summary CSV is used for in reporting.